Floating block method for quantum Monte Carlo simulations: Floating block method

 \section{Floating block method}

-Let $H_i$ and $H_j$ be two different quantum Hamiltonians with ground state wave functions $\ket{v^0_i}$ and $\ket{v^0_j}$, respectively.
+Let $H_i$ and $H_j$ be two different quantum Hamiltonians with ground state wave functions $\ket{v^0_i}$ and $\ket{v^0_j}$, respectively, and ground state energies $E^0_i$ and $E^0_j$, respectively.
 The only requirement is that $H_i$ and $H_j$ can be simulated using quantum Monte Carlo simulations.
 The floating block method is based on the identity,

 where $\ket{\psi_I}$ is any initial state that is not orthogonal to both $\ket{v^0_i}$ and $\ket{v^0_j}$.
-We note that the ground state energy values for $H_i$ and $H_j$ drop out of Eq.~\eqref{FBequation} in the limit of large~$t$.
-This is a key feature and advantage of the floating block method.
-While other quantum Monte Carlo methods were used to calculate $\braket{v^0_i|v^0_j}$ in Ref.~\cite{Frame:2017fah, Frame:2019jsw}, the signal-to-noise ratio dropped rapidly for large quantum systems.
-The floating block method avoids these problems completely by canceling the dependence on the ground state energies.
+We note that the ground state energy values $E^0_i$ and $E^0_j$ drop out of Eq.~\eqref{FBequation} in the limit of large~$t$.
+This is a key feature and computational advantage of the floating block method.
 For cases where the phase of the inner product is nontrivial, we calculate the phase using

-The floating block method can be used for quantum Monte Carlo simulation on the lattice or in continuous space and is compatible with worldline Monte Carlo simulations where fermions are explicitly sampled or auxiliary-field Monte Carlo simulations where fermions are integrated out.
+We are using the phase convention that $\braket{\psi_I|v^0_i}$ and $\braket{\psi_I|v^0_j}$ are positive.
+The floating block method can be used for quantum Monte Carlo simulations on the lattice or in continuous space and is compatible with path integral Monte Carlo simulations where particle worldlines are explicitly sampled or auxiliary-field Monte Carlo simulations where the particles are integrated out.

+One can also compute $\braket{v^0_i|v^0_j}$ using the reweighting techniques used in Ref.~\cite{Frame:2017fah, Frame:2019jsw}.
+This approach is presented in the Supplemental Material.
+Unfortunately, the reweighting approach is viable only when the system is small in size, the Euclidean time $t$ is not too large, and the ground state energies for the different Hamiltonians are numerically close.
+We show in the Supplemental Material that the floating block method provides a computational advantage over reweighting calculations equal to several orders of magnitude.